River Stour - Constable country

 - Turn back, retracing your steps.
 Continue beyond The Granary to reach Bridge Cottage Tearoom, Flatford, the recommended tea place where there is also a National Trust shop and a small exhibition about Constable.
 Toilets are in the car park on the opposite side of the road.

-- After tea, turn left out of the Bridge Cottage complex and just beyond it, left again to go over the bridge.
+- After tea, turn left out of the Bridge Cottage complex and just beyond it, left again to go over the hump back bridge.
 On the other side turn left with the River Stour on your left, direction 140°.

 - In 50 metres you come to Flatford Lock, the subject of another Constable painting.

 - In 500 metres ignore the earth road to your left to go straight on, passing to the right of a concrete flood defence barrier, your direction 175°.
 In 40 metres cross a stream on a bridge and pass through a metal kissing gate.
 There is a National Trust sign on the right for Dedham Vale.
-In 60 metres more, at the far end of the flood defence barrier, go up the embankment and turn left passing to the side of a kissing gate, following the signpost to Manningtree Station.
+Keep ahead and in 60 metres more, at the far end of the flood defence barrier, go up the embankment and turn left passing to the side of a kissing gate, following the signpost to Manningtree Station.
 Beyond this carry straight on along a raised embankment, a potentially muddy path.

 - In 260 metres pass to the side of a metal kissing gate, and 20 metres later a wooden one.
 In a further 70 metres, you pass under pylons and keep on along the estuary defence dyke, with the River Stour on your left.